 The Research Recognition Award Committee consists of 5–9 voting members, a majority of them faculty: the chair of the committee, who is elected by the Senate from among faculty constituents; and at least four Senate constituents drawn from different schools, as well as the Library and, jointly, those departments not associated with a school, who shall be ineligible for the award their term of service.
 Committee members need not be senators to be elected.

-- Caleb Crawford (Visiting Associate Professor, Undergraduate Architecture, School of Architecture)
+- Caleb Crawford, Chair (Part-Time Faculty, Undergraduate Architecture, School of Architecture)

 Senate officers are non-voting ex-officio members of every Senate committee unless otherwise elected, appointed, or specified.

-- conduct and review nominations for the award, and
+- coordinates nominations of faculty members for the annual award,